 But the soft, silver-white metal can’t be found in its elemental form, as it’s highly reactive.
 Instead, it’s present as a constituent of salts or other compounds.
 Most of the lithium available in the market can be found as lithium carbonate, a more stable compound that can then be transformed into other chemicals or salts.

 Lithium salts can be found in underground deposits of clay, mineral ore and brine, as well as in geothermal water and seawater.
 Most of the world’s lithium comes from mines, from where it’s extracted.
-Briny lakes, also known as salars, have the highest concentration of lithium, ranging from 1,000 to 3,000 parts per million.
+However, briny lakes, also known as salars, have the highest concentration of lithium, ranging from 1,000 to 3,000 parts per million.

-The risks of lithium mining
+The environmental impact of lithium mining

 Lack of water in the region is not just the single potential problem with lithium mining.
-Toxic chemicals can leak from the evaporation pools to the water supply, such as hydrochloric acid, which is used in the processing of lithium – as well as waste products that can filter out of the brine.
+Toxic chemicals can leak from the evaporation pools to the water supply, such as hydrochloric acid, which is used in the processing of lithium – as well as other waste products that can filter out of the brine.

 A report by Friends of the Earth argued that extracting lithium can affect the soil and causes air contamination.
 In the area Salar del Hombre Muerto in Argentina, residents complain that lithium polluted streams that are used by humans and livestock, while in Chile there were clashes between mining firms and locals.